 The herbal supplement kratom regularly causes serious side effects and doesn’t appear safe for use, a new study argues.

-Kratom contains compounds that act on the opioid receptors in the brain and the body, according to the U.S.… Continue reading.READ MORE
+Kratom contains compounds that act on the opioid receptors in the brain and the body, according to the US National Institute on Drug Abuse.… Continue reading.READ MORE

 People try various things to edge ahead of their competitors.
 Whether it is at college or in an office, the cut-throat competition is always egging everyone to showcase their intelligence at every stage.
 That is why many people use a variety of kratom products and different memory-chargers to stay focused on the game.
 This gives them the energy to work for long hours.… Continue reading.READ MORE

 A substance listed as a “drug of concern” by the FDA soon could be banned in Naperville.

 The city council on Tuesday is set to consider prohibiting the sale of a plant-based substance called kratom, which is derived from the leaves of a tropical evergreen tree native to Southeast Asia.